Byoona Amagara Island Retreat is a world unto itself off the shores of Southwestern Uganda’s incredible Lake Bunyonyi.

-A world apart from the game parks, NGO enclaves, and bustling business districts that characterize much of visitors’ perceptions of Uganda, one-of-a-kind Lake Bunyonyi offers a chance to disconnect and recharge in stunning beauty and supreme tranquility.
-And Byoona Amagara Island Retreat might well be one of the best places to base yourself out of.
+Seemingly lightyears away from the game parks, NGO enclaves, and bustling business districts that so often characterize visitor perceptions of Uganda, one-of-a-kind Lake Bunyonyi offers a chance to disconnect and recharge in stunning beauty and supreme tranquility.

-Never one for having others do island retreat research for me, I set out to discover Lake Bunyonyi and Byoona Amagara for myself.
-And the results were nothing less than astonishing.
+Never one for outsourcing island retreat research, I set out to discover Lake Bunyonyi and Byoona Amagara for myself.
+And the results were nothing less than amazing.

 At the end of a 48-day journey to nearly every corner of Uganda, my research partner and I sequestered ourselves at Byoona Amagara lodge on a tiny island in the middle of a large lake for the purposes of analyzing boatloads of data and writing a couple of field reports.